 No, the automations run on the Netzero cloud and do not require the app to run.
 You can enable notifications (app notifications or email) to keep track of automation runs or failures.

 Check the “Past Runs” Automation tab for any failures.
+If a Storm Watch event is active, automations will fail to run on purpose to avoid interfering with Storm Watch behavior.
 In rare cases, a command that Netzero successfully sends to Tesla might get lost on the way from Tesla to your Powerwall (e.g. if the gateway is in a bad state or updating firmware at the time).
 If this happens repeatedly, try resetting your gateway and contact us if the issue persists.